ORESoftware/r2g/README.md

 <p>

-## Usage
+## Basic usage / Getting started

-All you have to do is execute this in your shell:
+All you have to do is execute this in a shell at the root of your project:

 ```bash
 $ r2g run
 ```

 This command will then fail.
 That's expected. <br>
-To get your tests to pass, add this to your package's index file (whatever "main" in package.json points to):
+To get your tests to pass, add this to X-main (your package's index file, whatever "main" in package.json points to):

 ```js
 exports.r2gSmokeTest = function(){  // this function can be async